Lettice Knollys1

 Elizabeth Mary du Pré1

-Elizabeth Mary du Pré was the daughter of Lt.-Col. William Baring du Pré.1 She married, firstly, Richard Francis Roger Yarde-Buller, 4th Baron Churston of Churston Ferrers and Lupton, son of John Reginald Lopes Yarde-Buller, 3rd Baron Churston of Churston Ferrers and Lupton and Jessie Smither, on 5 January 1933.1 She and Richard Francis Roger Yarde-Buller, 4th Baron Churston of Churston Ferrers and Lupton were divorced in 1943.1 She married, secondly, Major Peter Laycock in 1943.2 She died on 23 September 1951.1
+Elizabeth Mary du Pré was born in 1910.2 She was the daughter of Lt.-Col. William Baring du Pré and Youri Wynyad Wright.1,2 She married, firstly, Richard Francis Roger Yarde-Buller, 4th Baron Churston of Churston Ferrers and Lupton, son of John Reginald Lopes Yarde-Buller, 3rd Baron Churston of Churston Ferrers and Lupton and Jessie Smither, on 5 January 1933.1 She and Richard Francis Roger Yarde-Buller, 4th Baron Churston of Churston Ferrers and Lupton were divorced in 1943.1 She married, secondly, Major Peter Laycock in 1943.3 She died on 23 September 1951.1

-As a result of her marriage, Elizabeth Mary du Pré was styled as Baroness Churston of Churston Ferrers and Lupton on 5 January 1933.
 From 5 January 1933, her married name became Yarde-Buller.
-From 1943, her married name became Laycock.2
+After her marriage, Elizabeth Mary du Pré was styled as Baroness Churston of Churston Ferrers and Lupton on 5 January 1933.
+From 1943, her married name became Laycock.3

 Citations